 “Complete social media content marketing in just an hour a day!”
 Sounds gimmicky, but it’s not off.
 Do you really want to be spending more than an hour on tweets and Facebook posts?
 No. This plan is a tricky one, but returns great results when you get it right.

-Then, find tools that shave time off of your plan.
+Then, find social media marketing tools that shave time off of your plan.
 Time is money.
-Use one or two tools instead of five and an extra hour.
+Use one or two scheduling tools instead of five and an extra hour.
 Find good tools, and spend the money.
 They’re going to be a workhorse for you and you won’t regret an excellent tool that makes this easier.

 With your plan in place, you now know what happens when a blog post is published.
 It might go something like this: